dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

 the worldwide lockdowns.
 In other words: when measuring the value of things in USD, everything is distorted by at least 30%.

-{% include image.html name="base-money.png" caption="Shitcoin printer go BRRR" %}
+{% include image.html name="base-money.png" caption="Shitcoin printer go BRRR (Source: Porkopolis)" link="https://porkopolis.io/basemoney" %}

 When it comes to economic views, we see with and through the respective currency we are forced to do economic calculations with.
 Whether our